microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG20/README.md

 This demo uses several expensive Azure resources.
 You should delete them when you're finished to save on costs.

-1. Open the Azure Portal and start a new Cloud Shell session
+1. Open the Azure Portal and find the Resource Group that was created as part of this lab.
-1. (Assuming you haven't already done this) Clone this repository: `git clone https://github.com/azure-samples/ignite-tour/lp1s1`
-1. Run the `cleanup.sh` script: `./cleanup/cleanup.sh`
+1. Delete the Resource Group.

 ## Demo Walkthroughs